facelessuser/coloraide/docs/src/markdown/gamut.md

 If we wanted to change the default "fitting" to `clip`, we can also just use a [class override](./color.md#override-default-settings).
 Doing this will cause the class to default to `clip` any time a color needs to be mapped.
-Though, you can still use chroma compression by specifying `lch-chroma` for the `method`.
+Though, you can still use the chroma reduction/MINDE approach by specifying `lch-chroma` for the `method`.

 ```playground
 class Custom(Color):